tjg/round-the-rabbit/README.md

 # round-the-rabbit

-A Clojure library designed to ... well, that part is up to you.
+Not done yet.

 ## TODO

-* Multiple addresses
+* Multiple addresses (waiting on a patch to Langohr, to not complicate this lib)
 * Exotic queue declarations
 * Declaring exchanges
 * Server-assigned queue names
-* Subscribing to queues
+* Simple queue declaration, where it's just a string.

 ## Positive quirks